Table of Contents

-A checking account can be a convenient place to store your cash and manage daily transactions, but, like most financial products, it has its pros and cons.
-On the plus side: You can usually make as many transfers in and out of the account as you like (including by swiping, tapping, and waving your debit card to make purchases).
+A checking account can be a convenient place to store your cash and manage daily transactions.
+Among its benefits: You can usually make as many transfers in and out of the account as you like.
 Also, your funds are likely to be insured.

-Here, take a closer look at checking account pros and cons so you can determine how to get the right financial product to suit your needs.
+Here, take a closer look at checking account pros and cons so you can pick the right financial product to suit your needs.

 What Is a Checking Account?